News and Events

 in which Elisabeth herself was heavily involved.
 The IOI grew from its

-modest beginnings in 1972 to a network of 25 centres around the world.
+modest beginnings in 1972 to a network of 35 centres and focal points around the world.

 primarily for young professionals with responsibility for marine